oracle-livelabs/oic/oic-gen3/core-competencies/agentic-ai/expense-automation/introduction/introduction.md

 By completing this live lab, you will:

-- Understand Agentic AI Concepts
+* Understand Agentic AI Concepts
-- Master Agentic AI Tool Registration
+* Master Agentic AI Tool Registration
-- Configure and Discover Tools via MCP
+* Configure and Discover Tools via MCP
-- Build and Deploy AI Agents
+* Build and Deploy AI Agents
-- Test and Monitor Agent Execution
+* Test and Monitor Agent Execution

-**Knowledge Outcomes**

-By the end of this workshop, you will have a comprehensive understanding of how to leverage OIC's Agentic AI features and capabilities.

-1. Explain how AI agents differ from traditional integrations and when each is appropriate
-2. Design integrations with agentic AI capabilities in mind
-3. Register integrations as agentic AI tools with effective descriptions and guidelines
-4. Configure MCP servers to expose tools to external frameworks
-5. Build and deploy AI agents that orchestrate multiple integrations
-6. Leverage thinking patterns for agent reasoning
-7. Monitor and validate AI agent behavior
-8. Apply agentic AI patterns to other business use cases

 ### Prerequisites

 This lab assumes you have the following:

-- Oracle Cloud Account with credits to provision services.
+* Oracle Cloud Account with credits to provision services.

-## Task 1: Use Case: Intelligent Expense Automation with Agentic AI
+## Task 1: Use Case: Intelligent Expense Automation with Agentic AI.

+> **Note:** All the tasks under *Introduction* are *read-only*.

 ***What is Intelligent Expense Automation with Agentic AI?***